 Providers must maintain documentation of tests provided to individuals.
-For the CASAS tests, it is required that, at a minimum, answer sheets be maintained in the participant file.
+For CASAS tests, it is required that at minimum, answer sheets be maintained in a participant's file.
 If the Form 27 Literacy level test book is administered to a student, it should be maintained in the file, as it is a consumable.
 For computer-based tests (CASAS eTests), providers must maintain a printout of a score report that provides information on test scores, such as, but not limited to, the Individual Skills Profile or Student Test Summary.
-See the Monitoring of Testing and Related Activities section.
+See the Monitoring of Testing and Related Activities section for more information.